We would stand on the lawn

 We looked strange, I knew,

-but I couldn’t help wondering where
+but I couldn’t help wondering

 the neighbors were—